 A visit to the Clignancourt Flea market with your family and kids is of course possible but requires a minimum of preparation.

 Everyone in the family will find what they are looking in this paradise for bargain hunters.
 Parents who are looking for decorative or collectible objects will be overwhelmed by the choice.
-The teenager who wants to redo his/her wardrobe will find fashionable clothes in the flea market Malik.
+Teenagers who want to redo their wardrobe will love the fashionable clothes of the Malik market (if that's not enough, Paris has loads of trendy activities to offer).
 Small boys and girls will stand in awe if front of the many objects of curiosity.

 If you don’t know the Saint Ouen flea market very well or if it’s your first time in this largest antique market in the world, take the time to study the layout depending what you want to do and see before the visit.
 Locate all the main markets or the themed stalls that might interest you.
 The address to remember is: rue des Rosiers at Saint-Ouen which will lead you to each market except "le Passage", "Malik" and "Vallès" which nevertheless remain easily accessible on foot.